 As an administrator, you can set up rules that require outgoing messages be sent with S/MIME encryption.

 Set up rules to require S/MIME

-Isn’t already encrypted for one or more recipients.
+A message isn't already encrypted for recipients.

-When using the Modify message action’s Encryption (onward delivery only) options.
-You check the Encrypt messages if not encrypted (S/MIME) box and, optionally, the Bounce message if unable to encrypt box.
+When using the Modify message option with these rules, check the Encrypt messages if not encrypted (S/MIME) box.
+Optionally, also check the Bounce message if unable to encrypt box.